frontenddogma/web-development-glossary/manuscript/m.md

 : An adage that states: “If you write anything criticizing editing or proofreading, there will be a fault of some kind in what you have written.”
 The name is a deliberate misspelling of “Murphy’s Law.” [†](#w-muphrys-law)

 Murphy’s Law
-: An adage or epigram that is typically stated as: “Anything that can go wrong will go wrong.” [†](#w-murphys-law)
+: An adage or epigram that is typically stated as: “Anything that can go wrong, will go wrong.” [†](#w-murphys-law)

 Mustache
 : A web template system.
 Mustache is described as a “logic-less” system because it lacks any explicit control flow statements, like `if` and `else` conditionals or `for` loops; however, both looping and conditional evaluation can be achieved using section tags processing lists and lambdas.
 It is named “Mustache” because of the heavy use of curly brackets, which resemble a sideways moustache.
 Mustache is used mainly for mobile and web applications. [†](#w-mustache) ℹ︎ [mustache.github.io](https://mustache.github.io/)